grame-cncm/faustdoc/src/tutorials/signal-api.md

 #### A complete example

-Here is a more comple example, first with the DSP code:
+Here is a more complete example, first with the DSP code:

 <!-- faust-run -->
 ```